You can show and hide groups individually by clicking on the square next to the group name in the key

 Click on any cell to edit its contents

 Your edits will be saved when you close this overlay.
 You can revert any changes by refreshing the page.

 segment will be deleted.
 This action can not be undone.

 Here is the data for the duplicate segments that were removed.

 Remove duplicate segments

-To make a copy of this DNA profile, please click the button below.
+To make a copy of this chromosome map, please click the button below.

-You will then be taken to the new duplicated profile.Duplicate this DNA Profile
+You will then be taken to the new duplicated map.Duplicate this chromosome map